AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

         --  Like an object. *NOT* a type ! end Exceptions;

 Even though they're objects, you're going to use each declared exception object as a "kind" or "family" of exceptions.
+Ada does not require that a subprogram declare every exception it can potentially raise.

 Raising an exception
 --------------------

-To raise an exception of our newly declared exception kind, here is how you do
+To raise an exception of our newly declared exception kind, do the following:
-it:

 .. code:: ada